OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 rm("lrt.null.txt", force=true)
 ```

-In this example, GWAS by score test takes less than 0.2 second, while GWAS by LRT takes about 20 seconds.
-About 100 fold difference in run time.
+In this example, GWAS by score test takes less than 0.2 second, while GWAS by LRT takes over 20 seconds.
+Over 100 fold difference in run time.

 ## Score test for screening, LRT for power

-For large data sets, a practical solution is to perform score test first, then re-do LRT for the most promising SNPs according to score test p-values.
+For large data sets, a practical solution is to perform the score test first across all SNPs, then re-do LRT for the most promising SNPs according to score test p-values.

 **Step 1**: Perform score test GWAS, results in `score.pval.txt`.